npm-wharf/mcgonagall/README.md

 This section controls how the service is exposed via Kubernetes internal DNS and, potentially, via ingress points.

  * `subdomain` - controls if and how the service will be exposed via an nginx container (by convention)
  * `loadBalance` - `false` by default.
 Typically this should only be included on the NGiNX container used to handle ingress.
+It can be set to a string to change the `externalTrafficPolicy`
  * `alias` - optionally changes the default DNS registration for the service
  * `labels` - optionally add metadata.labels to the service definition (a Kubernetes convention)
  * `annotations` optionally add annotations to the service which can change certain behaviors (uncommon)
+ * `affinity` - `false` by default.
+Setting it to `true` currently makes load balancing use client IP for "sticky" session style behaviors.
+ * `externalName` - Used to change the service to an `ExternalName` type and return a CNAME from the `kube-dns`.

 > Note: the `serviceAlias` is intended for use with StatefulSets to serve as the secondary namespace given to each named pod instance in DNS.
 If this is gibberish to you now, don't worry, as you learn about Kubernetes it will start to make sense.